 Posted April 23, 2019

 The U.S. Financial Services Sector (FSS) is likely the most highly targeted sector; in 2017, 8.5% of all data breaches recorded implicated financial services organizations.
 Why?
 Financial organizations protect some of our most sensitive and valuable data: social security numbers, account information, and credit card numbers.
 Getting ahead these actors requires an understanding of your adversary.
 In the first part of this series, we will discuss which actors target the FSS and why.
-In part 2, we will explore how these actors perpetrate cyber attacks.
+In part 2, we explore how these actors perpetrate financial cyber attacks.

 One highly effective Ukrainian cyber criminal, Sakari, identified by LookingGlass researchers in February of 2019 was found selling the Arcane stealer on a crime forum.
 Cyber criminals use malware stealers to infect your personal device—enabling them to lift personally identifiable information (PII), credit card numbers, and other banking information.
 These malware attacks take advantage of the different means consumers use to access their banks and financial institutions and have a big impact on consumers and banks alike.
 Arcane was marketed as being able to lift autofill information, wallet, and other program information from Windows systems—providing an open backdoor for criminals to enter your banking programs.